Diabetic Foot Problems

 People with diabetes are more prone to infection.
 They can also develop neuropathy (damaged nerves) or peripheral vascular disease (blocked arteries) of the legs and either can lead to foot ulceration.
 Infection and foot ulceration, alone or in combination, can lead to amputation if the diabetes is not controlled.
 Neuropathy and peripheral vascular disease can also cause distressing pain in the lower limbs.

 Leg and foot problems are the most common reason for diabetes-related hospitalization.
-Diabetes is the leading cause for amputation in the lower leg and foot.
+Diabetes is the leading cause of amputation in the lower leg and foot.

 Regular examinations from your podiatrist or foot surgeon for vascular testing (e.g., duplex imaging) are important to help diagnose inadequate blood flow in the legs and feet.

-In a sense every person with diabetes has increased risk of developing foot ulceration and needs to take precautions to prevent it from occurring.
+In a sense, every person with diabetes has an increased risk of developing foot ulceration and needs to take precautions to prevent it from occurring.
 However, some people have very low risk and some people have very high risk.
 Grading the risk helps the individuals and the health professionals to take appropriate measures without being too relaxed or too strict.
-This is not only good for the individuals, it also helps to direct valuable health care resources to people who need it.
+This is not only good for the individuals, it also helps to direct valuable healthcare resources to people who need it.
 Patients at low risk only need general advice.
-Patients at high risk need detailed, specific and practical footcare instruction.
+Patients at high risk need detailed, specific, and practical foot care instruction.

 The foot is especially affected by diabetes because:

 - Diabetes damages the nerves (damage can occur to the foot and not be detected) – this is called peripheral neuropathy